steve-giles/ckeditorApp/README.md

 Angular implementation of the JavaScript CKEditor4 drag and drop feature https://ckeditor.com/docs/ckeditor4/latest/examples/draganddrop.html.

+## Changes

+### Run CKEditor Locally

+CKeditor is running locally in assets/ckeditor.
+Obtained from https://ckeditor.com/ckeditor-4/download/.

+### Plugin

+Custom drag and drop plugin for an "hcard" is located in assets/ckeditor/plugins/hcard.

+### Editor configuration

+Custom editor configuration is located in assets/ckeditor/config.js.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.